lin1987a/datasciencecoursera/course 3/README.md

 ---
-title: "course 3 project"
+title: "course 3 final project"
 author: "Yi Lin"
-date: "December 1, 2017"
+date: "December 2, 2017"
-output: html_document
+output: text using write.table()
 ---

 Reqirements
 ================================================================================
-## This project is to generate tidy dataset out of the source data. in order to
-## get there, below requirements should be met:
+This project is to generate tidy dataset out of the source data. in order to get there, below requirements should be met:
-## 1. Merges the training and the test sets to create one data set.
+1. Merges the training and the test sets to create one data set.
-## 2. Extracts only the measurements on the mean and standard deviation for each
+2. Extracts only the measurements on the mean and standard deviation for each measurement.
-##    measurement.
-## 3. Uses descriptive activity names to name the activities in the data set
+3. Uses descriptive activity names to name the activities in the data set
-## 4. Appropriately labels the data set with descriptive variable names.
+4. Appropriately labels the data set with descriptive variable names.
-## 5. From the data set in step 4, creates a second, independent tidy data set
-##    with the average of each variable for each activity and each subject.
+5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

 What's Include